 Minerals and Trace Minerals: A Clarification of Definitions

-- Micro or trace minerals, or trace elements are those minerals which the body requires less than 100 milligrams of per day.
+Also called trace elements, are those minerals which the body requires less than 100 milligrams of per day.

-Colloidal mineral Definition: A suspension of tiny non-soluble mineral and trace mineral particles in water.
-Most colloidal minerals are held in suspension by their tiny size and/ or a static electrical charge.
+A suspension of tiny non-soluble mineral and trace mineral particles in water.
+Most colloidal minerals are held in suspension by their tiny size and/or a static electrical charge.

 Colloids are common in everyday life.
 Some examples include: whipped cream, mayonnaise, milk, butter, gelatin, jelly, muddy water, plaster, colored glass, and paper.
 Colloids can be made from almost any combination of gas, liquid, and solid.
 The particles of which the colloid is made are called the dispersed material.
 Any colloid consisting of a solid dispersed in a gas is called a smoke.
 A liquid dispersed in a gas is referred to as a fog.

 In addition to comparing the definitions of the two forms, one important comparison is size.
-Here is an example to illustrate magnesium.
+Here we use magnesium as an example to illustrate this point.

 The size of a magnesium ion is 1 X 10-6 microns.
 Compare this with the average colloid particle, which is 1 micron.
-If we were to make a model of a magnesium ion with a one milimeter (mm) radius (about the size of a very small BB—ball bearing), and then if we made a comparable model of a colloid to the same scale, then the colloid model would have to have a radius of one kilometer (km).
-A sphere with a one-kilometer radius representing a colloidal partical would hold about 1,000,000,000,000,000,000 of the 1 mm sized models that represent the size of a magnesium ion.
-That is a “1” with eighteen zeros, or 1 X 1018 , or one quintillian, or one billion billion, or said yet another way—a very very large number.
+If we were to make a model of a magnesium ion with a one millimeter (mm) radius (about the size of a very small BB—ball bearing), and then if we made a comparable model of a colloid to the same scale, then the colloid model would have to have a radius of one kilometer (km).

-The following is an excerpt from a lecture presentation delivered by Parris Kidd, Ph.D. on November 5, 1996.
+The following is an excerpt from a lecture presentation delivered by Parris Kidd, Ph.D. at the Mineral Resources International facility on November 5, 1996.

 There’s absolutely nothing special about colloids.
 But there are lots of things about colloids that aren’t special.
 You can almost predict that aggregates of ions are not going to be absorbed.
 There are also no studies to be found.
-I can not find one study in the literature on colloid absorption or metabolism.
-Nothing to do with colloid digestion, absorption or metabolism.
+I can not find one study in the literature on colloid absorption or metabolism, and nothing to do with colloid digestion, absorption or metabolism.
 The reason for that is that colloids were never meant to be a dietary supplement.

-Colloids were a fad during the course of medicine between the early 1900’s until about 1936.
-Certain physicians found that if they could get silver into a state of dispersion they could use it as an antibiotic.
-This was before conventional antibiotics were known and that’s what colloids were for.
-When more efficient antibiotics showed up about 1935-36, colloidal literature falls off a precipice.
-There were a few scientific papers through the early 30’s but there are no papers beyond 1936.
+Colloids were a fad in medicine between the early 1900’s until about 1936.
+Certain physicians found that if they could get silver into a state of suspension they could use it as an antibiotic.
+This was before conventional antibiotics were known and that’s what colloids were used for.
+When more efficient antibiotics showed up about 1935-36, the colloidal literature falls off a precipice.
+There were a few scientific papers through the early 30s but there are no papers beyond 1936.
 So, colloids were a passing interest.
-However, it remains to be known how efficient colloids are as antibiotics.
-For sure, colloids are not going to be absorbed well and they’re likely going to prove toxic if taken on a daily basis.
+However, it is still debatable how efficient colloids are as antibiotics.
+It appears that colloids are not absorbed well and they’re likely going to prove toxic if taken on a daily basis.

 There are some ridiculous claims out there regarding colloidal minerals.
 One claim is that colloidal minerals are 98 percent absorbed.
-This claim has no support whatsoever.
-It is a bald faced lie.
-Having looked through the literature myself back to 1905, I can not find one shred of evidence that this was the case.
+This claim is not supported whatsoever.
+It is a bold-faced lie.
+Having looked through the literature myself back to 1905, I cannot find one shred of evidence that this was the case.
 The people who make this claim have given two reasons.

-Secondly, these people claim that their minerals carry a negative charge and that the gut is positively charged and, therefore, the two attract each other.
-Even a high school text will tell you the gut carries a major negative charge.
+Secondly, these people claim that their minerals carry a negative charge and that the gut is positively charged; therefore, the two attract each other.
+Even a high school chemistry text book will tell you the gut is negatively charged.
 It does not carry a positive charge.
-It is simply ridiculous to make that kind of assertion about colloids.
+Therefore, it is simply ridiculous to make that kind of assertion about colloids.